Show Me the Money: How the Infrastructure Investment and Jobs Act Will Benefit Public Projects

 The Infrastructure Investment and Jobs Act, hailed by the White House as a “once-in-a-generation investment in our nation’s infrastructure and competitiveness,” became law on November 15, 2021.
 This new $1.2 trillion policy allocates $550 billion for federal investment in America's infrastructure over five years, covering everything from bridges and roads to the nation's broadband, water and energy systems.

-On February 24, 2022, Artin Shaverdian, Shant Boyajian and Michael Stroud, along with special guest Fred Easton from Farnsworth Group, discussed the various components of and mechanisms for funding projects during a webinar co-hosted by Nossaman and the Right of Way Consultants Council (ROWCC).
+On February 24, 2022, Artin Shaverdian, and Shant Boyajian, along with special guest Fred Easton from Farnsworth Group, discussed the various components of and mechanisms for funding projects during a webinar co-hosted by Nossaman and the Right of Way Consultants Council (ROWCC).
 Topics included:

 - How this funding compared to past infrastructure funding plans;